kermitt2/grobid/doc/Grobid-docker.md

 killed processes.

-<h4>Build caveat</h4>
+<h2>Building an image</h2>

-**NOTE**: The following part is only for development purposes.
-We recommend you to use the official docker images from the docker HUB.
+The following part is normally only for development purposes.
+You can use the official stable docker images from the docker HUB as described above.

-The docker build from a particular version (here for example the latest stable version `0.5.6`) will clone the repository using git, so no need to custom builds.
+However if you are interested in using the master version of Grobid in container, building a new image is the way to go.

+The docker build for a particular version (here for example the latest stable version `0.5.6`) will clone the repository using git, so no need to custom builds.
 Only important information is the version which will be checked out from the tags.

 ```bash
 > docker build -t grobid/grobid:0.5.6 --build-arg GROBID_VERSION=0.5.6 .